usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/step3/info.md

 </details>

-Now re-check if a Core WAAP instance is active in the `swaggerapi` namespace:
+Now re-check if a Core WAAP instance is active in the `petstore` namespace:

 ```shell
 kubectl get corewaapservices --all-namespaces